One in three Americans (35%) say their money problems got worse from 2020 to 2021.

 It’d be easy for an employer to create this program.
 So ask your employer to consider starting one for your workplace.

-The way these apps work is that whenever your use your debit card to make a purchase they calculate the difference between the purchase price and the next round dollar and automatically deposit that difference into a separate savings account.
+The way these apps – such as Acorns or Chime – work is that whenever you use your debit card to make a purchase, they calculate the difference between the purchase price and the next round dollar and automatically deposit that difference into a separate savings account.

 If your money problems increased over the last year, talk to one of our experienced financial advisors about ways to get back on track and reduce your financial difficulties.